HowestX/howestx-docs/final.md

 You can use the `ldapsearch` program (packaged in a package called `ldap-utils` by most distributions) to query LDAP servers and test them.

-This example command can be used to *bind* to an LDAP server:
+This example command can be used to *bind* to an LDAP server

     $ ldapsearch -D "glenn@howestedx.local" -W -H ldap://howest-test-ad.cloudapp.net -b "dc=howestedx,dc=local"